iamravi1/digit-detection/README.md

 Practice Skills
 Computer vision fundamentals including simple neural networks

-Classification methods such as SVM and K-nearest neighbors

 Acknowledgements
 More details about the dataset, including algorithms that have been tried on it and their levels of success, can be found at http://yann.lecun.com/exdb/mnist/index.html.
 The dataset is made available under a Creative Commons Attribution-Share Alike 3.0 license.